 - 1/2 teaspoon freshly grated nutmeg (it’s an amazing flavor upgrade to grate your own nutmeg.
 I use this zester to do it)

 - 1 cup prepared eggnog (I used Trader Joe’s light eggnog)

-- 1 tablespoon rum, brandy, or bourbon (or substitute an additional tablespoon eggnog)
+- 1 tablespoon rum or brandy or bourbon (or substitute an additional tablespoon eggnog)

 For the Glaze:

-- 1 1/2 tablespoons rum, brandy, or bourbon (whichever you used in the loaf) or eggnog
+- 1 1/2 tablespoons rum or brandy or bourbon (whichever you used in the loaf), or eggnog

 - Bake the eggnog bread until pale golden brown and a toothpick inserted in the center comes out clean, 50 to 60 minutes.
 Let cool in the pan for 10 minutes, then remove from the pan by lifting with the parchment handles.
 Place on a cooling rack.

 - When the loaf is mostly cooled but still warm to the touch, whisk together the glaze ingredients (powdered sugar and rum/brandy/bourbon or eggnog) in a small bowl.